EnterpriseDB/ciclops/DEVELOPERS_DEVELOPERS_DEVELOPERS.md

 act -b --env GITHUB_STEP_SUMMARY='github-summary.md'
 ```

+Running this should create a file github-summary.md with the test summary.

 ## How it works

 The files in this repository are needed for the Dockerfile to build and run, of
 course.
 In addition, GitHub will copy the files in the **user's** GitHub
 workflow location to the Dockerfile too.
+This is how the folder with the JSON
+artifacts will get passed.

 In the Dockerfile, the `COPY . ./` line will include the directory where you are
 storing the JSON test artifacts at build time.